jbuhacoff/manifest-js/README.md

 the workspace.
 This makes the manifest reusable by many people who may clone the entire workspace into any directory they want.

-All the repositories specified by the manifest file at `<url>` will be cloned into the current directory, which is the workspace directory `$WORKSPACE_PATH`.
+All the repositories specified by the manifest file at `<url.yaml>` will be cloned into the current directory, which is the workspace directory `$WORKSPACE_PATH`.
 If any repository is unreachable an error will be emitted.

+If `<url.git>` is specified (i.e. the URL to a git repository, and it must end in `.git`) that repository will be cloned, and any `.yaml` files in its root directory will be copied to `.manifest/ref`, and if there is a `main.yaml` file it will automatically be set as the current manifest (equivalent to doing `manifest checkout main`).

 ## Merge